mfaytak/afriphon/btd-2.md

 Acoustics gives us an **indirect idea** of the movements of the articulators

-Sometimes, we need to look directly at the articulators
+Sometimes, though, we need to look directly at the articulators

 * If there are multiple explanations for acoustics
 * If the examined sounds are totally unfamiliar or especially unusual